Our Mission and Vision

 Silent Witness Project

-For the SGEU Silent Witness project the silhouettes are a symbolic representation of women killed by partners.
-Red silhouettes were created without faces to draw attention to those women who are no longer with us and stand in silence waiting to be recognized.
+For the SGEU Silent Witness project the silhouettes are a symbolic representation of women murdered by partners.
+Red silhouettes are created without faces to draw attention to those women who are no longer with us and stand in silence waiting to be recognized.

 This project was created to promote action by profiling local resources that support women coping with violence in their lives and encouraging community and government action with the focus to end all forms of violence in society.